 DANI Naturals Hand Lotion

 Photo courtesy of DANI Naturals

 Made in Bend, Oregon, these small-batch lotions all smell scrumptious: lemongrass-lavender, grapefruit-ginger, and bergamot-bamboo will all have you smelling like a dream while protecting your skin from the harsh high desert air.

 This kit from Pistils Nursery has all the components for you to make your very own kokedama garden, including a 4-inch plant.
 Kokedama, a traditional bonsai discipline, involves binding a plant’s roots into a sphere made of moss and clay.
 It makes for a fantastic indoor gardening project.

 We love the sturdiness of these thick wooden planters, paired with the daintiness of a succulent or air plant.
 Vessels come with a small glass planter and rocks for drainage and top dressing.
 Each planter is made to order and one-of-a-kind.

-These easy-growing California “Native Orange” poppies from Renee’s Garden, in the Santa Cruz Mountains, are what garden editor Johanna Silver recommends for vibrant color.
+These easy-growing California “Native Orange” poppies from Renee’s Garden, in the Santa Cruz Mountains, are recommended for vibrant color.
 And, of course, they’re heat- and drought-friendly.
 One canister should brighten at least 600 square feet of ground for weeks.